-Caleb Schrock-Hurst ‘14 to Speak from Vietnam Experience at Kennel Charles Lecture Series
+Caleb Schrock-Hurst ‘14 Shares Vietnam Experience at Kennel Charles Lecture Series

 Caleb Schrock-Hurst will draw on a year in Vietnam as the guest speaker for the 19th Annual Kennel Charles Lecture Series at Eastern Mennonite School October 28 and 29, 2019.